Ophelia Gordon Bell: Works

 Her giant Portland stone figures, 'Thought' and 'Action', are outside the former Atomic Energy Authority offices in Risley, Lancashire.

 The bronze bust Bell created of mountaineer Edmund Hillary (circa 1953) is in the Te Papa museum in Wellington, New Zealand.
 The plaster cast remains in Grasmere.

-The Catalyst Science Discovery Centre, Widnes, has a relief carving of an anhydrite kiln, made from a piece of anhydrite, for the United Sulphuric Acid Corporation.
+The Catalyst Science Discovery Centre, Widnes, has a relief carving of an anhydrite kiln, made from a piece of anhydrite, for the United Sulphuric Acid Corporation Ltd (an associate company of Fisons Fertilizers Ltd).

 William and Dorothy in 1800, depicts William Wordsworth and his sister Dorothy.

 St Oswald's Church, Grasmere has her stone sculpture of the Madonna and child.

 The Challenge is in the foyer of Stubbins Primary School, in Ramsbottom.

-The Breakthrough Cross (1966), on the roof of the Lady Chapel at the Church of Christ the Healer at Burrswood Hospital in Tunbridge Wells, is made from aluminium and scrap metal.
+The Breakthrough Cross (1966), on the roof of the Lady Chapel at the Church of Christ the Healer at Burrswood Hospital in Groombridge, is made from aluminium and scrap metal.

 Other works are displayed at the Heaton Cooper Studio in Grasmere, which William Heaton Cooper had inherited from his father, the landscape artist Alfred Heaton Cooper.
 Formerly at Ambleside, William moved the gallery to Grasmere in 1938.
 It is now operated by John Cooper, another of Ophelia and William's sons.
 An exhibition of her work, "A Vital Spirit", is being held at the studio, from May–October 2015.